Resolution of pending issues of exporters would give impetus to trade: EEPC India Chairman

-New Delhi, May 14 (IANS) The value of engineering goods shipments registered a year-on-year growth of 238.27% during April, 2021 owing primarily to lower base effect and strong demand from traditional markets.
+New Delhi: The value of engineering goods shipments registered a year-on-year growth of 238.27% during April, 2021 owing primarily to lower base effect and strong demand from traditional markets.
 This shows recovery in external trade is very much on track and improved trade outlook, said EEPC India Chairman Mahesh Desai.

 "As vaccine coverage rises in Europe and North America we see further increase in demand.
 Shipments to China have already been quite healthy and we expect the trend to continue," he said.